31 BC Judea earthquake: Josephus' narrative

 The main source on the earthquake is a passage in Antiquities of the Jews by Josephus.
 It dates the earthquake to the time of the Battle of Actium (31 BC) between the forces of Octavian and Mark Antony.
 It also dates the earthquake to the 7th regnal year of Herod the Great (reigned 37–4 BC).
 According to Josephus, the earthquake brought destruction to Judea's cattle.
 He estimates that about 10,000 men perished due to debris from falling houses.

-The army of Judea reportedly suffered no harm, as they "lodged in the field" at the time of the earthquake.
+The army of Judea reportedly suffered no harm, as it "lodged in the field" at the time of the earthquake.
 Arabians hostile to the Jews heard reports of the earthquake, and exaggerated the tale further to the point of reporting that Judea had fallen and that its men "were utterly destroyed".
 A number of Jewish ambassadors were slain by the Arabians, who believed that Judea could no longer oppose their army.

 Josephus himself gives a similar account of the earthquake in The Jewish War, but there he claims that 30,000 people were casualties of the earthquake.

 Josephus does not mention any destroyed or damaged localities.
 He claims that the army was spared the disaster by being out in the open, but the cattle were destroyed.
-But in Judea, the herds were either left in the open field, or kept in "primitive pens".
+But in Judea, the herds were either left in the open field or kept in "primitive pens".
 The army's survival may be explained by its distance from the earthquake's epicentre.
 Josephus connects the earthquake narrative to an Arab invasion from the east.
 According to his narrative, the Arab forces did not experience the earthquake first-hand and suffered no casualties.
 This suggests that the Arab army was also at a great enough distance from the epicentre to be unaffected.